CooeeTours

 Whale Watching Australia

 Witness the world's greatest ocean migration.
-From humpback breaches on the Gold Coast to whale shark encounters at Ningaloo Reef — your complete guide and bookable tours.
+35,000+ humpbacks on the east coast, 7,000 visiting Hervey Bay's World Heritage waters, whale shark encounters at Ningaloo Reef, and southern rights along dramatic southern cliffs — your complete 2026 guide.

 Whale tail fluke disappearing beneath crystal-clear Australian waters